-Donations can be dropped off without an appointment during our business hours (Sat 10-5, Sun 12-5, Wed 6-9)
+Dress donations can be dropped off at our shop at 431 Broadview Ave without an appointment during our shop hours (Sat 10-5, Sun 12-5, Wed 6-9, Thurs 6-9).
+We do not do pick-ups.

 We encourage you to leave a note for the next lucky bride, and feel free to include your email address if you would like the buyer to drop you a line!

-At our Toronto location, we mostly sell gowns that are 5 years old or less due to client demands and space limitations!
+At our Toronto location, we sell gowns that are 5 years old or less due to client demands and space limitations!
 Please see below for dresses that are more than 5 years old.
-We also accept bridesmaid/mothers’ dresses and pass them on to other charities.
+We cannot accept bridesmaid or mother of the bride dresses.
+Please leave any preservation boxes at home, and just bring the dress!

 - Do I need an appointment?